ClydeCMSCTeaching/lab2/README.md

 ## Notes
 - The skeleton code provided is meant to get you started.
 In this assignment, the graders will be evaluating your outputfiles for correctness.
 Therefore you can change the function signatures and file structure of this code.
 You may need to in fact.
+- The `makefile` is already set up for you.
+All you need to run to compile your code is `make`
 - Function pointers: what happens when you want to use one function for scoring sometimes and another function for scoring other times?
 In thie lab, we want to switch the scoring functions we use depending on the user provided argument.
 Well, luckily functions have a type and we can pass them to other functions when needed.

 ```c